All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Calendar reminders

 If you use a spreadsheet, you’ll want to remind yourself of deadlines.
-After you’ve been approved for a card, you should figure out when you have to complete your minimum spending (let’s say it is 3 months) and then put a reminder on your calendar for 2 weeks before then to make sure you’ve completed it.
+After you’ve been approved for a card, you should figure out when you have to complete your minimum spending (let’s say it’s 3 months) and then put a reminder on your calendar for 2 weeks before then to make sure you’ve completed it.

 You should also set up reminders to check to make sure you’ve received bonus points and to evaluate cards after 11 months.